DavidRamsdale/contrack/README.md

 Trello and Group Stand ups in the morning to track where everyone is at in terms of their works and also set goals for the day.

+### 18. Discuss how Agile methodology is being implemented in your project. ###
+Trello has been efficiently implemented in order to escalate our productivity and also to inculcate the visual aspect of our progress.
+The verbal interaction to keep the track of our progress and set daily tasks of our project.
+These method we implemented were quite productive in managing tasks in our projects.

+### 19. Provide an overview and description of your Source control process. ###

+We used Git and Github for our source control process.
+We created a development branch from the master as a good practice to make sure we could test new features without interfering with the master branch.
+We each then created a branch from development so we could work independently on our designated tasks.
+When our individual work was completed we would then pull it into the development branch.
+Merge conflicts were solved on GitHub by comparing the code that we were trying to pull into development with the work we’d done on our branch.

+### 20. Provide an overview and description of your Testing process. ###

+### 21. Discuss and analyse requirements related to information system security. ###

+In terms of the server, we have used Heroku, which provides server using Https.
+We employed Devise Gem in order to encrypt and store user passwords.
+We use Stripe as a payment method, thus we don’t have to store credit card informations.

+### 22. Discuss methods you will use to protect information and data. ###

+We used the devise Gem to protect user passwords by using Bcrypt to encrypt their passwords once they are created and store in that encrypted information.
+Heroku is the server we have chosen to use for hosting our website, it provides us with a secure server for our customers to use.
+We designated Stripe as our a payment method, it assists us getting payments with out attaining card informations.

+### 23. Research what your legal obligations are in relation to handling user data. ###